 The transaction was accounted for using the acquisition method of accounting, which requires, among other things, the assets acquired and liabilities assumed be recognized at their respective fair values as of the acquisition date.
-The excess of the purchase price over those fair values was recorded as goodwill, which will be amortized over a period of 15 years for tax purposes.
-The goodwill recognized is primarily attributable to the income potential from the expansion of our footprint in the gaming space by elevating our mobile and wallet offering capabilities to enable further growth into additional venues, an assembled workforce, among other strategic benefits.
+The excess of the purchase price over those fair values was recorded as goodwill, which will be amortized for tax purposes.
+The goodwill recognized is primarily attributable to the income potential from the expansion of our footprint in the gaming space by accelerating our entry into and growth in the electronic bingo market and business line, and assembled workforce, among other strategic benefits.

 The estimates and assumptions used include the projected timing and amount of future cash flows and discount rates reflecting risk inherent in the future cash flows.
 The estimated fair values of assets acquired and liabilities assumed and resulting goodwill are subject to adjustment as the Company finalizes its purchase price accounting.
-The significant items for which a final fair value has not been determined include, but are not limited to: the valuation and estimated useful lives of intangible assets, deferred and unearned revenues, and deferred income taxes.
-We do not expect our fair value determinations to materially change; however, there may be differences between the amounts recorded at the Venuetize Closing Date and the final fair value analysis, which we expect to complete no later than the fourth quarter of 2023.
+The items for which a final fair value has not been determined include, but are not limited to the valuation of intangible assets and deferred income taxes.
+We do not expect our fair value determinations to materially change; however, there may be differences between the amounts recorded at the Video King Closing Date and the final fair value analysis, which we expect to complete no later than the second quarter of 2024.